owncloud-archive/documentation/admin_manual/enterprise/installation/oracle_db_configuration.rst

     :maxdepth: 2
     :hidden:

 This document will cover the setup and preparation of the ownCloud server to support the use of Oracle as a backend database.
-For the purposes of testing, we are using Oracle Enterprise Linux as both the Web server that will host ownCloud, and as a host for the Oracle Database.
+For the purposes of testing, we are using Oracle Enterprise Linux as both the Web server thatwill host ownCloud, and as a host for the Oracle Database.

 Outline of Steps
 ================

 This document will cover the following steps:

 * Setup of the ownCloud user in Oracle: This involves setting up a user space in Oracle for setting up the ownCloud database.
 * Installing the Oracle Instant Client on the Web server (facilitating the connection to the Oracle Database).
 * Compiling and installing the Oracle PHP Plugin oci8 module
 * Pointing ownCloud at the Oracle database in the initial setup process

 The document assumes that you already have your Oracle instance running, and have provisioned the needed resources.
 It also assumes that you have installed ownCloud with all of the prerequisites.

 Configuring Oracle
 ==================